Texas Tech University will test its TechAlert! emergency communications system at 10:50 a.m. Wednesday (Mar. 22).

 All faculty, staff and students should update cell phone, home phone or text message information at emergency.ttu.edu.
-The system is used to alert the university community of emergency situations, class cancellations or delays.
+The system is used to alert the university community of emergency situations, class cancellations and delays.

 "The safety of our university community is our top priority," said Ronald Phillips, university counsel and emergency management coordinator.
 "We test the TechAlert! system at least twice a year if it is not otherwise activated, so it is vital we have current phone, text message and e-mail contacts for all faculty, staff and students so our emergency communications system can send the latest information out as fast as possible."